A note on the Cops & Robber game on graphs embedded in non-orientable surfaces: Proof

-For this inequality, we make use of the well-known fact that every manifold $X$ has a 2-sheeted covering $X'\to X$ by an orientable manifold.
-If $X$ is a non-orientable surface of genus $g$, it is easy to see that the standard construction (again, see a textbook on topology) yields a surface of genus $g-1$.
-We give the details in the following lemma.
+In the proof of the inequality $\cop(g) \le \cop(g-1)$, we make use of the well-known fact that every manifold $X$ has a 2-sheeted covering $X'\to X$ by an orientable manifold.
+If $X$ is a non-orientable surface of genus $g$, it is easy to see that the standard construction (again, see~\cite{cain}) yields a surface of genus $g-1$.
+This is Lemma~\ref{lem:covering-or-nonor}.
+The proof is straightforward (consider Figure 1), and is thus omitted.